Automattic/wp-calypso/docs/isomorphic-routing.md

 so that server-side rendered sections can set an HTTP error status, such as 404 if something isn't found.

 An error handling middleware takes three instead of just two arguments, `err, context, next`.
-Invoke it with `router` at the end of your route definitions:
+Invoke it by adding it at the end of your route definitions:

 ```js
 export function notFoundError( err, context, next ) {